Video graphics array (VGA)

 Back to glossary

-The VGA standard was a part of IBM's PS/2 line of personal computers.
+The VGA standard was a part of IBM’s PS/2 line of personal computers.
+The video graphics adapter, designed by IBM in 1987, highlighted its resolution capabilities and the analog signals it employs for functioning.
 It was a significant upgrade over the previous EGA (Enhanced Graphics Adapter) standard, offering a resolution of 640x480 pixels and a palette of 256 colors.
-This was a considerable improvement over the EGA's maximum resolution of 640x350 pixels and 16 colors.
+This was a considerable improvement over the EGA’s maximum resolution of 640x350 pixels and 16 colors.

 Over the years, the VGA standard has evolved and adapted to the changing needs of the industry.
 While the original standard was limited to a resolution of 640x480 pixels, today’s VGA displays can support resolutions up to 2048x1536 pixels, albeit at lower refresh rates.

-A VGA cable is a three-row 15-pin DE-15 connector.
+A VGA cable is a three-row 15-pin DE-15 connector, commonly referred to as a VGA connector, designed to connect computers to monitors, projectors, and TVs.
 The pins are arranged in three rows of five.
 Each pin corresponds to a different function, such as red video, green video, blue video, horizontal sync, and vertical sync.
 This structure allows the VGA cable to transmit analog video data from a source device to a display device.

-The pin configuration of a VGA cable is crucial to its function.
+The specifications and types of VGA connectors are crucial to understanding the pin configuration of a VGA cable.
 Each pin corresponds to a different signal or function.
 For example, pins 1, 2, and 3 correspond to the red, green, and blue video signals, respectively.
 Pins 13 and 14 correspond to the horizontal and vertical sync signals, respectively.

 Other pins serve various functions such as ground, monitor ID, and DDC (Display Data Channel).
 The DDC is a communication channel between the display and the source device that allows the display to communicate its capabilities to the source device.

-Despite the advent of newer video standards, VGA cables are still widely used in various applications.
-They are commonly used to connect computers to monitors, projectors, and televisions.
+Despite the advent of newer video standards, VGA cables are still widely used in various applications, often with a VGA adapter to connect older VGA monitors to newer computer systems.
+Additionally, mini-VGA to VGA adapters are available, enabling connections between devices with mini-VGA ports and standard VGA display devices.
+They are commonly used to connect computers to monitors, projectors, and televisions, with VGA output offering advantages such as support for various resolutions and refresh rates, making it a cost-effective option compared to HDMI or DVI.
 They are also used in some high-end video equipment and professional video applications.

 VGA cables are also used in some legacy systems and older equipment that do not support newer video standards.
 In such cases, VGA may be the only available option for transmitting video data.